 Zara Zhang: GGV Capital is a multi-stage venture capital firm based in Silicon Valley, Shanghai and Beijing.
 We have been partnering with leading technology entrepreneurs for the past 18 years from seed to pre-IPO, with $3.8 billion in capital under management across eight funds.
 GGV invests in globally-minded entrepreneurs in consumer Internet, e-commerce, frontier tech and enterprise.
 GGV has invested in over 280 companies with 29 IPOs and 22 unicorns.
 Portfolio companies include Airbnb, Alibaba, Ctrip, Didi, Domo, HashiCorp, Hellobike, Houzz, Keep, Slack, Square, Toutiao, Wish, Xiaohongshu, YY and others.
 Find out more at GGVC.com.

-Hans Tung: If you have any feedback on this podcast or would like to recommend a guest, please email us at 996@GGVC.com.
+Hans Tung: If you have any feedback on this podcast or would like to recommend a guest, please reach out at https://nextbn.ggvc.com/engage/.
 This podcast is co-produced by our friend and business partner Kaiser Kuo, the host of the wonderful Sinica podcast.
 It covers China’s economic, political and cultural issues.

 I would like to receive news and updates from GGV.